top of page

 Observational Basis and the Clinical-Research Distinction

-The Integrative State Framework for Psychotherapy developed from sustained clinical observation within the investigator's post-licensure outpatient practice.
-Across several years of clinical work involving guided experiential processes, a recurring configuration became identifiable: clients entering a state in which immersive engagement with internally generated material and reflective dialogue with the therapist could coexist in a stable, sustained form.
-The observation that this configuration recurred across diverse clinical presentations, induction styles, and therapeutic content classes motivated the conceptual work that became ISF.
+The Immersive Experiential Framework developed from sustained clinical observation within the investigator's post-licensure outpatient practice.
+Across several years of clinical work involving guided experiential processes, a recurring configuration became identifiable: clients entering conditions in which immersive engagement with internally generated experiential material and ongoing dialogue with the therapist could coexist in a stable, sustained form.
+The observation that this configuration recurred across diverse clinical presentations, induction styles, and experiential content classes motivated the conceptual work that became the current framework.

-The framework's first formalized construct, the Stable Dual Awareness State (SDAS), emerged through iterative clinical-reflective review.
-Informal pattern recognition across many sessions was progressively structured through deliberate transcript review, comparative reanalysis, and the development of candidate phenomenological domains.
+The framework's present formulation emerged through iterative clinical-reflective review.
+Informal pattern recognition across many sessions was progressively structured through deliberate transcript review, comparative reanalysis, and the development of candidate phenomenological domains and process distinctions.
 This work is appropriately characterized as framework generation rather than empirical research.
-It produced the conceptual architecture, boundary distinctions, and coding anchors that the manuscript describes.
+It produced the conceptual architecture, boundary distinctions, and candidate coding anchors described in the current manuscripts and framework documents.
 It did not, and was not designed to, constitute a formal qualitative study with the methodological protections such a study requires.

 Epistemic Commitments

 Several commitments organize the program's scholarly posture.
 Evidence, interpretation, and speculation are maintained as distinct categories throughout written work.
 Competing explanations are identified rather than suppressed.
 Phenomenological description is not conflated with neuroscientific mechanism.
 Clinical observation is not mistaken for empirical validation.
-Theoretical alignments are presented as hypotheses to be tested, not as assumed mechanisms.
+Theoretical alignments are presented as hypotheses to be tested rather than assumed mechanisms.
 Limitations are named directly rather than minimized.

-These commitments reflect a judgment that early-stage framework work is best served by disciplined restraint rather than by speculative overreach.
+These commitments reflect the judgment that early-stage framework work is best served by disciplined restraint rather than speculative overreach.
 They also reflect the program's specific vulnerabilities.
 The observational base that informed framework development is retrospective, purposively selected, and drawn from a single clinician's practice.
-These features are appropriate to framework-generation but do not support prevalence claims, outcome claims, or generalization across clinical populations, presenting concerns, or practitioner styles.
-The program's continued development depends on empirical work that the current work has not conducted and does not claim to substitute for, particularly inter-rater reliability studies, comparative studies across modalities, and mechanism-oriented investigation.
+These features are appropriate to framework generation, but they do not support prevalence claims, outcome claims, or generalization across clinical populations, presenting concerns, or practitioner styles.
+The program's continued development depends on empirical work that the current stage has not conducted and does not claim to replace, particularly inter-rater reliability studies, comparative studies across modalities, and mechanism-oriented investigation.

 Ethical and Institutional Commitments

-The Integrative State Framework research program is committed to conducting empirical work under appropriate Institutional Review Board oversight and to handling all research material under the ethical standards of the behavioral science community, including the NASW Code of Ethics Section 5.02 governing evaluation and research.
+The research program organized around the Immersive Experiential Framework is committed to conducting empirical work under appropriate Institutional Review Board oversight and to handling all research material in accordance with the ethical standards of the behavioral science community, including NASW Code of Ethics Section 5.02 governing evaluation and research.

 Published work draws only on process-level features.
 No case narratives, identifying content, biographical details, or clinical histories of individual clients appear in published manuscripts.
 De-identification follows HIPAA Safe Harbor standards and extends to any content that could reasonably identify a person to an observer who does not know the client.
 Institutional Review Board oversight is being pursued for the empirical work that will test the framework's central claims.